 The oldest son of Leah, Reuben, finds some Mandrakes the roots of the plant are used to help women conceive.
 He found them in late spring – early summer May-June, The time of Pentecost or Shavuot which was when the wheat harvest was.

 There was sister rivalry for Jacob’s affection between the two sisters Leah the older and Rachel the younger and much loved of Jacob.
 At this point, Leah had given Jacob four sons and about to add one more while Rachel was still barren a great disgrace to a woman in this culture.

 All during this time Jacob and his family were working for Laban, the son of Bethuel the Aramean, who lived in the area of Haran, Northwest Mesopotamia, which was a long way from Jacob’s homeland, a long way south in Canaan or Israel.

-Rachel was one of daughters of Laban and a younger sister to Leah.
+Rachel was one of the daughters of Laban and a younger sister to Leah.